IdrisAkintobi/SaleSpider/README.md

 - **🌍 Multi-Language Support**: Full internationalization (English, French, Spanish, German)
 - **⚡ Performance Optimized**: Virtual scrolling, smart prefetching, and TanStack Query caching

+### Design Decisions

+**📸 Product Images**: The app supports product images via image URLs rather than direct file uploads.
+Users can set up their own image processing service (local or cloud with CDN) and simply provide the image links for products.
+This approach provides flexibility while avoiding the complexity of built-in file storage, processing, and CDN management.
+You maintain full control over your image infrastructure and can choose the solution that best fits your needs.

+**🔧 Extensibility**: The clean, modular architecture makes it easy to fork and extend SaleSpider with additional features like:

+- Direct image uploads and advanced image processing
+- Payment provider integrations (Paystack, Moniepoint, Stripe, etc.)
+- Custom reporting and analytics dashboards
+- Integration with accounting software or ERPs
+- Multi-location/multi-store management
+- Custom workflow automations

+Create your own extended version tailored to your specific business requirements!

 ## 🛠️ Tech Stack

 ### Frontend

 - **Next.js 14**: React framework with App Router
 - **React 18**: Modern React with hooks and concurrent features
 - **TypeScript**: Full type safety throughout the application